cruickshankjamie48-byte/Site-B-Custom-Models/README.md

 #### Plushies:
 	Rename a totem of undying to
 		- Plushie <insert mob name here>
-		  #Note all mobs have been added yet pack will be update to include as many as possible there are hidden plushies aswell try pop culture charcters/animals and you might strike lucky
+		  #Note most mobs have been added.
+		  there are hidden plushies aswell try pop culture charcters/animals and you might strike lucky
 		- Plushie bluU pupU - Livi pet chicken